Durairaj/Weather/README.md

 ###### TODO

 >1.
 Tests needs to be added
->2. use apollo-link-rest and Grapqhl
+>2. use apollo-link-rest and Grapqhl (Using Fragments is more easier to fetch the API due to complexity of its structure)